Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 - [OCLC APIs](https://www.oclc.org/developer/api/oclc-apis.en.html) allow queries of WorldCat and related data, like entities and FAST headings.
 These APIs could be used for performing collection analyses, adding linked data features to Discovery interfaces, etc.
 - The [Ex Libris APIs](https://developers.exlibrisgroup.com/) allow access to data in Clarivate products like Alma and Primo.
 Potential uses in library applications include checking open hours for display on a website, making corrections to bibliographic records *en masse,* performing Primo keyword searches for a Bento Box interface, or getting the results of a shared Analytics report.
 - [Springshare LibGuides](https://buzz.springshare.com/producthighlights/libguides-libraries/widgets-api) offers an API to fetch links to existing guides, to display on LMS course pages for example.

+For more experimentation, the [Public APIs GitHub Repository](https://github.com/toddmotto/public-apis) lists known free APIs with a wide spectrum of uses, from generating random cat facts to querying photos taken by NASA's rovers on Mars.

 ### Responses and Status Codes